A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke shook his head.

 "I don't think it will be necessary.
-I know what consequences this Jedi meditation would have on me and my surrounding."
+I know what consequences this Jedi meditation would have on me."

 "Fine with me, kid.
 Don't do this again to me.
 I still feel shaken."
 Han commented.

 They all started to laugh.
-The tension of the event quenched and Cornell's men started to get to work again, when Han's infocom bleeped.
+The tension of the event quenched and Cornell's men started to get to back to the path to the second camp site, when Han's infocom bleeped.

 "Han, where are you?"
 The voice of Leia sounded.